TITLE 14

 (f) If a particular area is determined to no longer be an area of need, recipients enrolled in a program of study leading to a career in that area are eligible to renew their award up to 3 additional years.

-(3) Scholarships will be awarded contingent upon funding from the General Assembly and based on the size of the applicant pool.
+(3) Scholarships are awarded contingent upon funding from the General Assembly and based on the size of the applicant pool.

-(4) Awards may be renewed for a total of 2 years of graduate study, provided the recipient meets the renewal requirements established by the Office.
+(4) Scholarships may be renewed for a total of 2 years of graduate study, if the recipient meets the renewal requirements established by the Office.